jueungrace/advent_of_code_2022/README.md

-# Elliott's Advent of Code 2022 Solutions
+# Grace's Advent of Code 2022 Solutions

-Template stolen from [Eric's Advent of Code 2022 Solutions](https://github.com/ericwburden/advent_of_code_2022) and modified to suit my needs.
-Astute readers may notice my first day's solution is exactly identical to his.
-Prior to discovering his great template, I implemented my own solution which turned out to be very similar to his.
-Rather than try to port my solution over with my now-polluted-by-Eric's-solution mind, I just left his as tribute to him.
+Template stolen from Elliott's modified version of [Eric's Advent of Code 2022 Solutions](https://github.com/ericwburden/advent_of_code_2022).

 ## Project Structure

-This year, I'm using Rust!
-I solved 2019's puzzles in Rust after the fact (it's how I learned Rust to begin with), but this year I'll solve each day in Rust first.
-I've set up folders for each day's code and input files like so:
+I'm currently learning Rust and am challenging myself to solve this year's AOC using only Rust.

+Folder set up for each day's code and input files:

 ```
 <project root>